Brand-New Multifamily · Coastal Ventura

 940 N Brent St.Ventura819502/29/24$2,487,000$310,875$626.764.78%

 Source: broker-compiled comparables, City of Ventura multifamily, trailing 24 months plus current listings.
-Subject cap rate shown on a stabilized pro forma basis (5.30% on actuals).
+Subject cap rate shown on a pro forma basis (6.41% as-is).
 Figures are estimates and should be independently verified.

 How the Comps Support the Pricing